erhuanlnna/ARIA/README.md

 mysql -u username -p database_name < path/to/movie.sql
 ```
 Replace username, database_name, and path/to/movie.sql with your MySQL username, the name of the database where you want to import the data, and the path to the SQL file, respectively.
-Note that, the name of data file in the sql file should correspond to you own path.
+Note that, the name of data file in the sql file should correspond to your own path.

 3. **Run the Experiments**
 To run the experiments: